 - The circumstances which caused their suspension and what has changed in the student’s situation that will allow the student to demonstrate satisfactory academic progress at the next evaluation

-- The student’s plan to correct the circumstances (e.g. planned usage of the Student Success Center)
+- The student’s plan to correct the circumstances (i.e., planned usage of the Academic Center)

-- Intended future enrollment plan including the number of hours remaining before receiving degree
+- Your intended future enrollment plan including the number of hours remaining before receiving degree

 - Any other pertinent documentation regarding mitigating circumstances (i.e., letter from physician).

 The student is called after the committee meets to explain the results of the appeal.
-An email will also be sent to the student via E-forms notifying him or her of the results of the appeal.
-Appeal denial letters are to include a statement stating that neither paying for their own classes nor sitting out for an enrollment period is sufficient for students to re-establish eligibility for Title IV aid.
+An email will also be sent to the student via eforms notifying him or her of the results of the appeal.
 A copy of the letter will also be filed in the student’s folder.
 If the student is concerned about the outcome of the committee’s appeal, the student can make an appointment to visit with the Financial Aid Director.
 A maximum of two appeals per career may be submitted.
 With upper management approval, additional appeals may be submitted.